 · Kramer was one of the first seven men to be inducted into the Michigan Athletic Hall of Honor in 1978.

-Sadly, Ron Kramer did on September 11, 2010 at the age of seventy-five.
+Michigan Man Ron Kramer died on September 11, 2010 at the age of seventy-five.
 I could write an entire book about the great Ron Kramer, but I will shut it down right here.
-Bottom line, today is a great day to honor the 83rd birthday anniversary of Ron Kramer and appreciate his contributions to the great history of Michigan Football.
-May Ron Kramer always rest in eternal peace.
+Bottom line, today is a great day to the 85th birthday anniversary of Ron Kramer and appreciate his contributions to the wonderful history of Michigan Wolverine Football.
+May Ron Kramer always Rest in Eternal Peace.
 Go Blue!

 To read more about Ron Kramer please check out the links below: